 Step 1: The scale is adjusted to balance when the coil is frost-free just after a defrost.

 Step 2: As more ice builds on the evaporator coil surface, the measured heat uptake on the refrigerant side decreases compared to what’s expected from an ice-free evaporator coil.
-Eventually the scale tips over and a frost detection is signaled.
+Eventually the scale tips over and a frost detection is signal is sent

 To illustrate how the adaptive defrost algorithm functions, we passed data from a laboratory experiment through the algorithm.